Accredited Investor Opportunities

 Accredited investors.

-Like Diversyfund, EquityMultiple is a crowdfunded real estate opportunity; however, they offer a wide range of commercial, industrial, and residential investments across the country.
-EquityMultiple offers investors, debt and equity investments.
-The $10,000 minimum is much cheaper than buying a rental property outright.
-They also offer Opportunity Zone investments, which offer investors tax benefits in exchange for investing in underinvested communities.
+EquityMultiple offers investors debt, similar to Groundfloor, and private equity funds.
+The $5,000 minimum is more affordable than buying a rental property outright.
+They also offer Opportunity Zone investments, which provide tax benefits in exchange for investing in underinvested communities.

 Accredited investors.